aherbert/gdsc-smlm/docs/model_plugins.rst

    * - Residuals Threshold
      - The threshold for the residuals analysis where a single spot would be fit again as a double spot.
 The residuals are a measure of how elliptical the Gaussian data is compared to the Gaussian spot; this elliptical shape is assumed to be due to two overlapping spots.
 A lower threshold will attempt a doublet fit for more candidates.
 Set to 1.0 to disable.

+       This option is only available if the ``Compute doublets`` option was used during fitting.

    * - Duplicate distance
      - The distance where two spots are considered equal.
 This is used to filter later spot fit results where a candidate has drifted to fit another previously identified spot.